The Classic Art of The Summit Lighthouse

 The painting in Paris is nice enough but not that special.
 It’s kind of bleak.
 And it’s raining to boot.
 Not a normal painting for a teenage boy.
 Maybe I had a pleasant life in 1700 or 1800’s France.

 The next one is grim.
 And yet, the horse is proud.
 His gait, lively.
 The knight’s gaze is straight ahead.
 Unyielding.
 But he is older now and haggard.
 Death and the devil are mocking him.
-Things probably did not go well in the crusades.
+Things probably did not go well in the Crusades.
 But he made it back.
 This etching is just too bizarre for a young boy to have hanging on his wall.
 It has to be a past life recognition.
 Durer’s picture is at once sad and depressing but there is also something noble about it.
 This thought comes to mind, “Duty, Honor for King and Christ.”

 Lest you think I was totally weird growing up, I also had two B&W posters on my walls.
 One was Steve McQueen jumping over the barb wire fence on a motorcycle in The Great Escape.
 The other was the famous poster of Raquel Welch standing amongst the rocks in One Million B.C.